Thosperis/WiiMouse/README.md

-If you want to build it yourself https://sourceforge.net/projects/wiiuse/ gcc -o wiimote_pointer13 wii.c -lwiiuse -luser32
+If you want to build it yourself https://sourceforge.net/projects/wiiuse/ gcc -o wiimote_pointer13 wii.c wiiuse user32